ganrad/openai-api-router/README.md

    throughput.avgRequestsPerCall | Average requests processed by this OpenAI backend per API call latency.avgResponseTimeMsec | Average response time of OpenAI backend API call

-### D. Reloading the API Gateway endpoint configuration
+### D. Dynamically reload the API Gateway endpoint configuration

 The API Gateway endpoint configuration can be easily updated even when the server is running.
 There are just two simple steps.